 I Was Sick and Tired of Making Other People Money!

-As I said earlier, I started my career in the 90’s as a trader on the floor of the Chicago Board of Options Exchange… the CBOE.
+As I said earlier, I started my career in the 2000s as a trader on the floor of the Chicago Board Options Exchange… the CBOE.

-Now guys, I have to say… I loved the action and the energy of the pit.
+Now, guys, I have to say… I loved the action and the energy of the pit.

 And I loved the education I was getting.